-1 - Turbidity is a measure of the cloudiness of our water.
+- 1 Turbidity is a measure of the cloudiness of our water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-Our single highest measurement for the year occurred on 08/30/2022 (2.0 NTU).
-This turbidity level is not indicative of our treated water and is most likely due to bubbles in the turbidimeter plastic tubing interfering with the readings.
-The turbidity readings prior to and just after this 2.0 NTU reading were less than 0.1 NTU.
-The regulations require that 95% of the turbidity samples collected in a month have measurements below 0.3 NTU.

-2 - During 2020, 10 samples were collected and analyzed for lead and copper.
-The 90th percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
-In this case, 10 samples were collected at your water system and the 90th percentile value was the second highest value for both lead and copper.
+Our single highest measurement for the year occurred on 05/29/2024 (0.725 NTU).
+The regulations require that 95% of the turbidity samples collected in a month have measurements below 0.3 NTU. - 2 During 2024, 10 samples were collected and analyzed for lead and copper.
+The 90^{th} percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
+In this case, 10 samples were collected at your water system and the 90^{th} percentile value was the second highest value for both lead and copper.
 The action level for lead was not exceeded at any of the sites tested.
 The action level for copper was not exceeded at any of the sites tested.
-The range of lead levels measured was ND - 0.0041 mg/L. The range of copper levels measured was ND - 0.24 mg/L.

-4 - The value represents the highest Locational Running Annual Average of the quarterly samples collected.

-5 - The values represent the range of the quarterly samples collected.

-6 - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+The range of lead levels measured was ND 0.0029 mg/L. The range of copper levels measured was ND 0.40 mg/L. - 4 The value represents the highest Locational Running Annual Average of the quarterly samples collected. - 5 The values represent the range of the quarterly samples collected. - 6 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.